zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The temple, the house like the wings of the gurus, is the higher bonusage.

 [APZ 160.5] (#apz160 .5) {#apz160 .5 .ref .apz} "Monk of Silent Plains
-Dwell” is in places where there are little sounds, where there are little shsha In places where there is no persecution from men, where men resort to secret affairs, Behave in the senasas suitable for grit rest.
+Dwell" is in places where there are little sounds, where there are little shsha In places where there is no persecution from men, where men resort to secret affairs, Behave in the senasas suitable for grit rest.
 Dwell. posture Conducting the dependent.

 [Msdiv 161] (#msdiv161) {#msdiv161 .ref .msdiv} (14 - 12)

-[APZ 161.1] (#apz161 .1) {#apz161 .1 .ref .apz} "Sleepage does not make abundant” is
+[APZ 161.1] (#apz161 .1) {#apz161 .1 .ref .apz} "Sleepage does not make abundant" is
 The night day was two parts and five parts were held in the statue.
 One section of the horn Yu

 [APZ 161.2] (#apz161 .2) {#apz161 .2 .ref .apz} "Kelce Tayanan Theorem Available
-Drowsiness will spoil” is the most day of this plant.Manning Work cleanses the heart from the doctrines of cover.
+Drowsiness will spoil" is the most day of this plant.Manning Work cleanses the heart from the doctrines of cover.
 Night Primetime The mind is disciplined with the doctrines of cover by the walkway and work.
 It is well discreet to remember that the middle of the night is put together the pine foot